-For the remainder of this paper, we use these two games as case studies of how the behavioural foundations of Section 2 motivated the design and illustrated the benefits of the rich gestures and multimodal speech input added through our multiplayer wrapper.
-Tse et. al. [18] provides technical aspects of how we created these multi-player wrappers, while Dietz et. al. [6] describes the DiamondTouch hardware we used to afford a multiplayer touch surface.
+For the remainder of this article we will use these two games as case studies of how the behavioural foundations of Section 2 motivate the design and illustrate the benefits of the rich gestures and multimodal speech input added through our multiplayer wrapper.
+Tse et al. [2005] provide technical aspects of how we created these multiplayer wrappers, while Dietz et al. [2001] describe the Diamond Touch hardware we used to afford a multiplayer touch surface.